ffiondavies/Datacamp/TrackProposal.md

 * Learner will understand and apply basic syntax and create variables
 * Learner will effectively store, access, and manipulate data in lists
 * Learner wil use functions, methods, and packages efficiently
-* Learner will be able to work with tools in the NumPy array

 ## Course 3.
 Intermediate Python